-The employee is responsible for meeting any Annual Allowance excess tax charge.
-In certain circumstances they may be able to ask their pension scheme to pay the charge on their behalf, however, they must still report this through self-assessment.
+The employee is responsible for paying any Annual Allowance excess tax charge.
+In certain circumstances they may be able to ask their pension scheme to pay the charge on their behalf (by reducing their pension benefits/ fund), however, they must still report this through self-assessment.

 Q: My client is moving abroad and wants to continue paying personal pension contributions to her existing plan.
 What are the rules around this?
 Will she still receive tax relief?